 - Evernote – A no-brainer.
 Use Evernote everywhere, all the time.
 The more you use it, the more you’ll understand its power.
 These days, I can’t imagine working without Evernote.
 Make sure in addition to the standard desktop version you have the, mobile app, and most importantly, the web clipper.

 - Evernote Essentials – Need help getting started or maximizing the potential of Evernote?
 Check out this e-book by my friend Brett Kelly, the Definitive Getting Started Guide to Evernote.
 He’s sold over 25,000 copies!
 And he’s a hilarious writer.
 It really helped me take my Evernote game to the next level.

-- Lift - A very cool app for habit forming/tracking.
-Lift is great for getting that dopamine release, the feeling you get when you check something off the to-do list or accomplish something.
-Add your habit—e.g. going to the gym—and ‘check in’ that you’ve done it that day.
+- Coach.me (formerly Lift) - A very cool app for habit forming/tracking.
+Coach.me is great for getting that dopamine release, the feeling you get when you check something off the to-do list or accomplish something.
+Add your habit—e.g. going to the gym—and check in that you’ve done it that day.
 There’s solid coaching, a community, and data to keep you going.